gdlc/STAT_COMP/midterm_practice.md

     - Is x2 statistically significant at the 5% level?
 Why or why not?

-    - What does the $R^2 = 0.642$ indicate in this regression?

-    - How do you interpret the p-value for the overall F-test?
+    - How do you interpret the F-test and its result?

 ## Please revise the inclass practices as well.